divyam-jha123/Blogify/README.md

 - **`MONGO_URI`** — MongoDB connection string.
   - Local: `mongodb://localhost:27017/blogging-app`
   - Atlas: `mongodb+srv://<user>:<password>@<cluster>.mongodb.net/blogging-app?retryWrites=true&w=majority`
+  - **Auto-fallback:** If left empty, the app will automatically start an in-memory MongoDB using `mongodb-memory-server`.
 - **`SECRET_KEY`** — Secret used to sign JWT tokens.
 Use a long, random string in production.
 - **`CLOUDINARY_CLOUD_NAME`** — Your Cloudinary cloud name.
 Get this from your [Cloudinary Dashboard](https://console.cloudinary.com/).
 - **`CLOUDINARY_API_KEY`** — Your Cloudinary API key.
 Get this from your [Cloudinary Dashboard](https://console.cloudinary.com/).